Iliotibial Band Syndrome (ITBS)

-To decrease inflammation and swelling and relieve the pain of ITBS, doctor's recommend cold compression therapy.
+To decrease inflammation and swelling and relieve the pain of ITBS, doctor's recommend cold compression.
 Frequent, cold compression treatments within the first 72 hours of the iliotibial tendon becoming inflamed is an effective way to relieve pain and swelling while limiting the amount of damage done to your tissue.
-In addition, cold compression therapy can reduce, or even eliminate, the need for NSAIDs (non-steroidal anti-inflammatory drugs) that can be harmful to your body.
+In addition, cold therapy can reduce, or even eliminate, the need for NSAIDs (non-steroidal anti-inflammatory drugs) that can be harmful to your body.

 By limiting the amount of damage done to your tissue, you limit the amount of healing that needs to occur.
 This is a very important step to heal your IT band faster and with less pain!

 After severe inflammation and swelling is reduced you can begin to treat your IT band with a blood flow circulation booster.
 Circulatory Boost increases the amount of blood that flows naturally to your iliotibial tract, transporting vital nutrients to injured tissue to promote your body's natural healing process.
 In addition, the fresh blood flow whisks away dead tissue and toxins that have built up from the injury leaving the area clean and able to heal faster.

 When you stop moving your knee because it hurts the blood flow is reduced, limiting your body's natural ability to heal itself.